Law Office of William B. Wynne

 Typically, during an arrest, the police will first take you to the station.
 They will advise you generally as to the charges against you.
 However, keep in mind that these charges may be changed at a later time at the discretion of the government.

 You may be required to participate in a line up, give a sample of your signature, or speak certain phrases for voice identification purposes.
 They may ask you to put on certain clothing or give a sample of your hair.
-The police will likely question you about the situation.
+The police will often read you your Miranda rights and question you about the situation.
 Further, you may be asked to sign documents or make a formal statement.
 Whether or not you chose to speak is ultimately up to you, but you are not required to do so.
 Whatever information the police gather during the course of their investigation can and will be used against you.
-If you are uncertain as to whether or not you should answer questions, exercise your right to remain silent, and request a lawyer.
+If you are being arrested and/or investigated for committing a crime, it’s almost always advisable to refrain from speaking with the police without an attorney present.

 You have the right to remain silent.
 You are not required to answer any questions by the police during the course of their investigation.
 In fact, if you make it known that you are invoking your right to remain silent, the questioning should cease.